The effects of untreated Diabetes

 Have you ever wondered why Diabetics need those special socks you’ve seen in your local pharmacy?
 Nerve damage and poor blood circulation caused by Diabetes can result in foot ulcers.
 If not treated, non-healing ulcers could cause severe damage to tissue and bone which in extreme cases could result in the amputation of a toe, foot or part of a leg.
 Those special socks aren’t elasticated so they don’t restrict blood circulation.

 How Diabetes affects your skin:

-Those with high blood glucose levels can experience skin problems – dry skin and more difficulty fending off harmful bacteria.
+People with high blood glucose levels can experience skin problems – dry skin and more difficulty fending off harmful bacteria.
 Both of these symptoms increase the risk of infection.
-About a third of all Diabetics suffer from bacterial infections, fungal infections, specific Diabetes-related skin conditions and itching.
-The reduced blood circulation is the culprit here.
+About a third of all Diabetics suffer from bacterial infections, fungal infections, specific Diabetes-related skin conditions, and itching.
+Reduced blood circulation is the culprit here.

 How Diabetes affects your eyes:

 Glaucoma, cataracts, retinopathy (Diabetic disorders of the retina) and even blindness are some of the problems associated with the eyes of Diabetics.